 Single Touch Payroll

 Single Touch Payroll was introduced this year, being mandatory from July 1, 2018, for companies employing 20 or more employees.
 This means that salaries, wages, PAYG and superannuation information now has to be reported to the Australian Tax Office directly from the payroll software.
 Kilimanjaro has helped many of our clients to make a smooth transition over to the new system.
-We encourage businesses with under 20 employees to be aware that STP will be mandatory for everyone come July 2019.
-Don’t panic.
+We encourage businesses with under 20 employees to be aware that STP will be mandatory for everyone to come July 2019.
+Therefore, don’t panic.
 Kilimanjaro will keep you informed, and are always here to help!
 If you feel you need support with STP, don’t hesitate to contact our Payroll support team.

 Long way back – One man’s journey back to his roots